 In 1992 John joined the staff of The Queensland Conservatorium, Griffith University, as an accompanist and vocal coach, work that involved preparing many of its operas, including the Australian premiere of Britten's Billy Budd, a feature of the 1993 Brisbane Biennial Festival.

-Engagements have taken him throughout Great Britain, Europe and Australia, accompanying singers and instrumentalists on the concert platform and in radio and television broadcasts.
-He has worked with some of the finest singers of the present generation including Joan Rodgers, Amanda Roocroft, Simon Keenlyside and in particular, Jane Eaglen.
+His work since then, accompanying singers and instrumentalists on the concert platform, and for radio and television broadcasts, took John on memorable journeys throughout Great Britain, Europe and Australia.
+And he worked with some of the finest singers of recent British generations including Joan Rodgers, Amanda Roocroft, Simon Keenlyside and in particular, Jane Eaglen.

-He has accompanied masterclasses given by several distinguished singers including Dame Joan Sutherland, Dame Janet Baker, Dame Elisabeth Schwarzkopf, Sir Peter Pears and Luigi Alva, whom he has also accompanied in recital.
+Among his most memorable experiences, John accompanied masterclasses given by distinguished singers such as Dame Joan Sutherland, Dame Janet Baker, Dame Elisabeth Schwarzkopf, Sir Peter Pears and Luigi Alva whom he has also accompanied in recital.

-John was appointed to the position of accompanist from the beginning of 2006 with the departure of Bronwyn Brown, who had accompanied Brisbane Concert Choir since its inception.
+John was appointed to the position of accompanist with Brisbane Concert Choir from the beginning of 2006 on the departure of Bronwyn Brown, who had accompanied the choir since its inception.

 back to About Us